Sunday of Week 2 of Ordinary Time (Year C)

 Reminder of the Eucharist

 And so this wedding today reminds us of the meal we celebrate every Sunday, the Eucharist, when we gather to eat and drink around the table of the Lord.
 Our Mass is also a time of celebration.
 There is something sadly missing if we find it a boring experience.
-It is tragic if we regard ‘faithful attendance’ (the phrase is revealing) as a kind of ‘sacrifice’ or ‘penance’ or even a ‘duty’.
-“Even though it is terribly boring, I never miss it.”
+It is tragic if we regard ‘faithful attendance’ (the phrase is revealing) as a kind of ‘sacrifice’ or ‘penance’ or even a ‘duty’—thinking “Even though Mass is terribly boring, I never miss it.”

 And what is there to celebrate?
-At its deepest, we celebrate all that God has done for us in Jesus Christ through his life, his teaching, his suffering, death and resurrection – all signs of God’s overwhelming love for us.
+At its deepest, we celebrate all that God has done for us in Jesus Christ through his life, his teaching, his suffering, death and resurrection—all signs of God’s overwhelming love for us.

+In the Second Reading, too, Paul reminds us of the treasury of gifts that has been given to each one of us.
+These gifts are not merely to be used for ourselves.
+They are the means, the ‘talents’, we have been given, through which we make our unique contribution to our Christian community and to the overall task of building a society based on love, justice, freedom and peace.
 And we have much to celebrate and be thankful for in so far as so many people have used their gifts to promote my well-being and help me in my needs.
 The degree to which each of us does this decides the level of celebration in our Eucharist.
 Perhaps our Eucharists are not very exciting because, in fact, we have not been using our gifts for each other as much as we should.

 Place of Mary